 The credit-no credit grading option is designed to encourage student exploration into areas of academic interest that they might otherwise avoid for fear of poor grades.
-All students considering this option are cautioned that many graduate and professional schools consider applicants whose transcripts bear a significant number of nongrade symbols less favorably than those whose transcripts contain none or very few.
-Likewise, in computing a preadmission grade-point average, some of these schools may convert the NC symbol to a failing grade since they do not know whether the actual grade was a D or F.
+All students considering this option are cautioned that many graduate and professional schools consider applicants whose transcripts bear a significant number of nongrade symbols, such as CR or NC, less favorably than those whose transcripts contain none or very few.
+Likewise, in computing a preadmission grade-point average, some of these schools may convert the NC symbol to a failing grade.

 Credit-no credit courses are not counted toward the grade-point average but are included as part of the total credit hours.

 Instructors are not informed of those students in their classes who are taking work under the credit-no credit option, and they report the usual letter grades at the end of the course.
 These grades are automatically converted to CR or NC.